sneakycrow/website/_drafts/2024-10-15-creating-a-queue-for-video-processing.md

 We'll mostly be using sqlx for it's simplicity here, but this should be fairly interchangable with whatever library you're using.

-Here's our `Cargo.toml` depdendencies.
+Here's our `Cargo.toml` dependencies.
 A lot of these are preference and not really required to make it work.
 Again, this is largely an extension of [Sylvain Kerkour's tutorial on queues](https://kerkour.com/rust-job-queue-with-postgresql).

 ```toml Cargo.toml